The museum will re-open on 12th July. From 12th July we will be open Wed-Sun 12 noon-4.30pm

 Art & Local Artists: Learn about artists local to Amersham, and experience some of their creations.
 Take a short walk through Old Amersham, matching watercolour paintings to existing historic buildings.
 Experiment with different art forms to create your own work of art based on historic Amersham, and work towards your Discover or Explore level of the Arts Award*.
 Click here for a more detailed session plan.

 Fossils & Prehistory: Look through the incredible illustrations of Robin Reid, a local fossil collector, and learn about ancient dinosaurs and local Amersham geology.
+Discover how fossils are made, and draw your own primeval illustrations.
+Click here for a more detailed session plan.

 Guided walks: Walk around the old town to find out more about why the town is here and how the arrival of stage coaches and the coming of the railway altered the town.
 Or study the different construction methods and materials used to build the houses in the High Street.
 Old Amersham is an excellent contrast to other more modern towns for local history studies.